doctorfree/lazyman.dev/_posts/2023-08-15-Limitations-and-Troubleshooting.md

 ### LaTeX configuration hangs on macOS

-The `nvim-LaTeX` configuration is hanging on my Mac.
+The `LaTeX` configuration is hanging on my Mac.
 It appears to work fine on Linux platforms.
 This is currently under investigation.

 ## Troubleshooting